-The ebXML Message Service may be conceptually broken down into the following three parts: (1) an abstract Service Interface, (2) functions provided by the MSH and (3) the mapping to underlying and dependencies.
+The ebXML Message Service may be conceptually broken down into the following three parts: (1) an abstract Service Interface, (2) functions provided by the MSH and (3) the mapping to underlying ebXML Message Services architecture.
+These modules are

-391 transport service(s).
+393 transport service(s).

-Figure 1 depicts a logical arrangement of the functional modules existing within one possible implementation of the ebXML Message Services architecture.
-These modules are arranged in a manner to indicate their inter-relationships application, passed through the Message Service Interface, information from the Collaboration Protocol Agreement governing the message, and generated information such as digital signature, timestamps and unique identifiers.
+Figure 1 depicts a logical arrangement of the functional modules existing within one possible implementation of the

+396 EDAML MESSAGE Services architecture.
+These modules are

+- arranged in a manner to indicate their inter-relationships - 398 and dependencies.

-397 Header Processing - the creation of the ebXML Header
+399 Header Processing - the creation of the ebXML Header

-398 elements for the ebXML Message uses input from the
+400 elements for the ebXML Message uses input from the

-Header Parsing - extracting or transforming information from a received ebXML Header element into a form suitable for processing by the MSH implementation.

-406 Security Services - digital signature creation and

-verification, encryption, authentication and authorization.

-408 These services MAY be used by other components of the

-MSH including the Header Processing and Header Parsing components.

-411 Reliable Messaging Services - handles the delivery and

-412 acknowledgment of ebXML Messages.
-The service

-413 includes handling for persistence, retry, error notification and acknowledgment of messages requiring reliable

-415 delivery.

-Message Packaging - the final enveloping of an ebXML Message (ebXML header elements and payload) into its Message (bbXML header elements and payload) into its

-418 SOAP Messages with Attachments [SOAPAttach] container.

-Error Handling - this component handles the reporting of errors encountered during MSH or Application processing of a message.
+401 application, passed through the Message Service Interface,

+- 402 information from the Collaboration Protocol Agreement - 403 governing the message, and generated information such as - digital signature, timestamps and unique identifiers. - Header Parsing extracting or transforming information from a received ebXML Header element into a form suitable for processing by the MSH implementation. - 408 Security Services digital signature creation and - verification, encryption, authentication and authorization. - These services MAY be used by other components of the - 411 MSH including the Header Processing and Header Parsing 412 components. - 413 Reliable Messaging Services handles the delivery and - 414 acknowledgment of ebXML Messages.
+The service - 415 includes handling for persistence, retry, error notification - and acknowledgment of messages requiring reliable - 417 delivery. - Message Packaging the final enveloping of an ebXML Message (ebXML header elements and payload) into its SOAP Messages with Attachments [SOAPAttach] container. - Error Handling this component handles the reporting of errors encountered during MSH or Application processing of a message.